Personal Injury Attorney In Central Florida

+Jerry Jenkins is an Orlando, FL personal injury attorney that represents clients in both auto accidents and criminal defense.
+Jerry covers the Central Florida community including Sanford, Tavares, Orlando, Kissimmee and surrounding areas.
 Accidents can happen anywhere and at any time.
 Some of these accidents are due to factors that are beyond anyone’s control.
 However, other accidents are caused by someone’s negligence or recklessness.
 This type of accident is covered by the umbrella of personal injury law, and victims of accidents that are caused by negligence may be able to seek compensation for their injuries.

-What Laws Does Florida Have to Protect Those Who Have Been Injured Due to Negligence?
+What Laws Does Florida Have To Protect Those Who Have Been Injured Due To Negligence?

 A personal injury claim is a civil lawsuit that is filed against another person, business, organization, governmental entity, or the insurance carrier of any of these.
 The basis behind personal injury claims is that someone else’s negligence or recklessness caused a condition in which the plaintiff became injured.
 A lawsuit is filed against the at-fault party, seeking compensation for damages that were caused.
 Some of the common damages involved in a personal injury lawsuit include: